white

 Marinus, a Bordeaux-style blend of Cabernet Sauvignon and Merlot, is a full-bodied wine with complex flavors of dark fruit and subtle oak, showcasing the winery’s commitment to quality and craftsmanship.

 Il Conte Villa Prandone is a distinguished winery located in the picturesque Marche region of central Italy, renowned for its fertile hills and unique terrain.
-The area’s rich soils and ideal climate are perfect for cultivating both indigenous varieties like Montepulciano and Sangiovese, as well as internationally recognized grapes such as Cabernet Sauvignon and Merlot.
+The area’s rich soils and ideal climate are perfect for cultivating both indigenous varieties like Montepulciano and Sangiovese, as well as internationally recognised grapes such as Cabernet Sauvignon and Merlot.
 These factors contribute to wines that are elegant, flavorful, and full of character.